 Occasionally, there is a flurry of excitement from birders caused by the appearance of a vagrant species.
 Usually, these rare sightings are of a single individual bird which may be blown off course by a storm or for some reason that they don’t care to share with humans.

 There have been sightings of yellow-nose albatross.
 Only three of the 17 known species of albatross breed in the Atlantic Ocean.
 Their breeding sites are in the far south of the ocean near Antarctica.
 One of the albatross species holds the record for widest wingspan of any bird.
 From tip to tip, the wondering albatross can measure up to 12 feet across.
 Like the Sooty Tern, albatross land only to breed and can stay airborne for up to five years.

 Another wanderer comes from the north.
-Snowy Owls spend most of their lives in the Artic Circle but every few years, the beautiful birds have an “irruption” during which they travel farther south.
+Snowy Owls spend most of their lives in the Arctic Circle but every few years, the beautiful birds have an “irruption” during which they travel farther south.
 Scientists are still puzzled by what causes the change in habitat which seem to be getting more frequent.

 Some have theorized that since lemmings are a primary part of their diet, that a bad year for lemming reproduction could be prompting them to go farther afield to find sufficient food.
 But whatever the reason, mention a Snowy Owl on the Outer Banks and birders head to sighting location.
 Photographers from major print and online journals rush to the area to snap a photo and the owls cooperate as they seem to almost pose for the pictures – as long as there is distance in between.

-For the size of their body, Snowy Owls weigh the most of any species due to the dense number of feathers that protect them from the Artic cold.
+For the size of their body, Snowy Owls weigh the most of any species due to the dense number of feathers that protect them from the Arctic cold.
 And although beautiful and almost serene looking, the owls can be aggressive while defending their territory or nest.
 They’ve been known to dive-bomb humans and attack Arctic wolves.